 The use in automation offers itself thanks to the programmatic control from high level programming languages on the PC; this has an advantage over programming the embedded firmware itself in that the user can focus on the behavior of the device they are developing, rather than having to deal with low level implementation details, such as memory management, or interrupt priority configuration.
+An inherent downside of this universal platform lies in greater latencies and lower performance than could be achieved with a custom embedded system.

-As the GEX platform is open source [63], our solution may be freely expanded and adapted to support other hardware platforms, to add new features, or to further optimize its performance.
-The platform is modular and may be extended by adding new, independent functional blocks.
+As the GEX platform is open source, with all source code and hardware materials made available on GitHub [63], our solution may be freely expanded and adapted to support other hardware platforms, to add new features, or to further optimize its performance.

-17.3 Comparison with Existing Solutions
+18.3 Comparison with Existing Solutions

-The integration of the PC with low-level hardware is an appealing idea that has already been explored in several alternative solutions, which we listed in Chapter 3.
-It is our belief that the project offers enough unique features and qualities to find its place among the competition.
+The integration of the PC with low-level hardware is an appealing idea that has been explored in several alternative solutions, which we listed in Chapter 3.
+It is our belief that the GEX project offers enough unique features and qualities to find its place among the competition.